Got $250? Here Are 3 Smart Stocks to Buy Now

 And yet, shares of the company are about even with where they were at the start of 2022, but down 10% since April.
 It trades at 26.1 times earnings, so not exactly cheap, but does offer a 5.4% dividend yield to keep you interested.

 And of course, the diversified utility has decades of growth behind it to keep you around.
 Shares are up 598% in the last two decades for a CAGR of 10.2%.
-So if you were to pick up this one along with your other smart stocks and hold it for 20 years, your $250 could then be worth $6,003.
+So if you were to pick up this one, alongside your other smart stocks, and hold it for 20 years, your $250 investment in AQN could then be worth $6,003.